emqx/emqx-docs/en_US/getting-started/getting-started.md

 <!-- TODO @wivwiv Update Terraform link when EMQX Terraform 5.0 document ready -->

-### Install EMQX with Docker/Installation Package
+### Install EMQX using Docker/Installation Package

-In this quick start guide, we will show you the easiest ways to start or run EMQX, that is, with Docker or with the installation package.
+This quick start guide shows you the easiest ways to install and run EMQX, either through Docker or using the installation package.

 :::: tabs type:card